brainglobe/brainglobe-meta/docs/brainglobe-interdependencies.md

 Packages are listed top to bottom based on the number of brainglobe dependencies they posses, IE packages appear earlier in the list if they appear _lower down_ in the BrainGlobe dependency tree.

-[`napari`](https://napari.org/stable/) is external to BrainGlobe, but is included in the dependency lists to emphasise BrainGlobe plugins for `napari`.

 ![Interdependency graph for BrainGlobe tools](assets/BrainGlobe-dependencies.svg)

 ## Repositories